rkrx/php-wildcards/README.md

 Because there is no reason to use regular expressions for the most common figures:

-`string*` means "starts with".
+`string*` means "starts with".<br />
 `*string` means "ends with".

 So even if I use regular expressions to cover complex patterns, it is too simple to use regular expressions for one of these.
+Internally I use substr() instead.
 If you like to provide more speedups for such simple patterns, feel free to push me some.

 Example: